riandree/DevOps_Microservices/README.md

  [The CircleCI Pipeline](https://app.circleci.com/pipelines/github/riandree/DevOps_Microservices) lints and builds the project as a Docker-Image which is then pushed to [Docker-Hub](https://hub.docker.com/repository/docker/andrerieck/predictor).

-## Setup the Environment
+## Setup the Environment for development

-* Create a virtualenv and activate it
+### Create a virtualenv and activate it

+It is assumed that python3, [hadolint](https://github.com/hadolint/hadolint) and [pylint](https://www.pylint.org/) are installed and that the '.devops' Virtual-Env is active.

+In order to activate the *devops* environment please run

+    python3 -m venv ~/.devops
+    source ~/.devops/bin/activate

-* Run `make install` to install the necessary dependencies
+Then while the virtual environment is active please run `make install` to install the projects python dependencies.

 ## Running the Prediction-Service